 No Democrat sought the seat during the spring primary.
 Former Democratic candidate Greg Parks, who was also running as a write-in, dropped out of the race in June.

 Former Mt.
-Lebanon commissioner D. Raja won the district's Republican primary for the nomination earlier this year.
-The software company CEO lost his 2011 bid to become Allegheny County Executive to Democrat Rich Fitzgerald.
+Lebanon commissioner D. Raja for the nomination earlier this year.
+The software company CEO to become Allegheny County Executive to Democrat Rich Fitzgerald.

 Smith made his formal entrance into the race in a statement earlier tonight.
-It was widely believed that Smith would contend for Pippy's seat—readers of the blog PoliticsPA said a Raja-Smith match-up would be among the state's most competitive races this fall.
+It was widely believed that Smith would contend for Pippy's seat—readers of the blog PoliticsPA said a Raja-Smith match-up would be among the races this fall.

 The 37th senatorial district includes Moon Township.
 Former Sen. Pippy resigned from the seat in June, six months before his term was set to expire.